Call on China to free defenders and #RepealRSDL

 In a nutshell: by enacting and making use of RSDL, China is failing to meet its binding international law obligations.

-• ‘is a form of enforced disappearance’
+• ‘amounts to secret detention and is a form of enforced disappearance’

 • ‘contravenes the right[s] of every person not to be arbitrarily deprived of his or her liberty, [to] challenge the lawfulness of detention before a court without delay, as well as the right of accused persons to defend themselves through legal counsel of their choosing’